-Impairment assessment for vessels and equipment
+Impairment Assessment for Vessels and

-Refer to note 2 (Accounting policies) and note 9 (Vessels and equipment, net and Newbuildings) where management explains how they assess the value of the vessels.
+Refer to note 2 (Accounting policies) and note 9 (Vessels and equipment, net) where management explains how they assess the value of the vessels.

 The Group holds eight Newcastlemax vessels on the balance sheet within Vessels and equipment, net, which transport dry cargoes globally.
-The vessels have a combined carrying amount of USD 349 million.
-The Group has not recognized an impairment on the Newcastlemax vessels in 2022.
+The vessels have a combined carrying amount of USD 337.4 million.
+The Group has not recognized an impairment on the Newcastlemax vessels in 2023.

-Indicators of impairment for the Vessels were assessed and not considered present during 2022.
-As explained in the notes, management considered among others the conditions in dry bulk freight market, estimated fair value less cost of sale of the vessels, and market capitalization versus net book value of the Group, which gave no indication of impairment.
-As a result of the above factors, management has not performed an impairment test.
+Indicators of impairment for the vessels were assessed and not considered present during 2023.
+As explained in the notes, management considered, among others, the conditions in the dry bulk freight market, estimated fair value of the vessels, less cost of sell, and the market capitalization of the Company against the net book value of equity, which gave no indication of impairment.
+As a result of the above factors, management has not performed an impairment